đź“– Syllabus

 Regrade Requests

-Most homework problems will be graded manually by our excellent graders, strictly adhering to a rubric.
+Most homework problems will be graded manually.
 If you believe that the grader has made a mistake in applying the rubric shown to you on Gradescope, you may submit a regrade request directly on Gradescope within one week of the grades being released.
 If you do not submit a regrade request within one week, your original grade will be final.
 Part of your grade is clarity, so if your answer was mostly right but unclear you may still not be eligible for full credit.

 Office Hours